berasmama/krungu/README.md

 # krungu

-Krungu is discord bot music
+Krungu is discord bot music from Libra project by BSM.